Skip to content

 # Check status

-yarn systemd status
+pnpm systemd status

 install runs pre-install validation: it verifies the configured user exists, the working directory exists, and warns if the env file is missing.
 It refuses to overwrite existing unit files when content differs (showing a diff) unless you pass --force.
 Identical content is a safe no-op.